• (314) 516-8419

 This 2-part session explores key administrative and regulatory components of dialysis care.
 Topics include CMS Conditions for Coverage, water management standards, involuntary discharges, and the roles of staff and providers within dialysis clinics.
 The session also covers issues relevant to acute or hospital-based dialysis, including medical directorship.
 A focused discussion period will address quality improvement metrics, state survey processes, and legal considerations such as Stark Law and joint ventures.

-2:00 CMS Conditions for Coverage – Dan Landry
+2:00 CMS Conditions for Coverage – Daniel Landry, DO, FASN

 2:40 Involuntary Discharges and Other ESRD Network Roles – Ramin Sam

-3:00 Provider/staff Roles in Dialysis Clinic – Don Molony
+3:00 Provider/staff Roles in Dialysis Clinic – Don Molony, MD

-3:20 Acute or Hospital-Based Dialysis Medical Directorship – Kamyar Kalantar-Zadeh
+3:20 Acute or Hospital-Based Dialysis Medical Directorship – Kamyar Kalantar-Zadeh, MD, PhD

 3:40 Discussion